Minnesota Programming

 -

 Our Little Scholars Enrichment Fund supports the extra-curricular pursuits of children of single-parent students.
-Single-parent students enrolled at ARC can apply for up to $350 per child.
+Single-parent students enrolled at a post-secondary institution in the following counties can apply for up to $350 per child:

 -